shivangsaxena2211/TradeForge/docs/security.md

 ## 12. Production Considerations

-If DEFINN were ever deployed beyond a classroom demo:
+If TradeForge were ever deployed beyond a classroom demo:

 | Area | Recommendation |
 | --- | --- |